 It doesn’t matter if you are talking about houses, rare paintings, diamonds, fountain pens, businesses, furniture, Canadian Gold Maple Leaf coins, stocks, bonds, mutual funds, or unopened mint condition Barbie dolls, if you buy it at one price and sell it at another, the profit that results is known as a capital gain (if you lost money on the transaction, it’s known as a capital loss).
 In recent years, many Americans found their standard of living artificially inflated during the housing boom because the capital gains that resulted from their homes appreciating in value was a source of income that they thought would continue indefinitely.

-Going back to my grandmother, if she were to sell one of the rental houses she bought for $80,000 to a buyer who was willing to pay $120,000, then the $40,000 difference represents her capital gain.
+Going back to our enterprising grandmother: If she were to sell one of the rental houses she bought for $80,000 to a buyer who was willing to pay $120,000, then the $40,000 difference represents her capital gain.

 Benefits of Using All 4 Types of Income in Your Portfolio

 As your portfolio (a word used to describe all of the assets you own) grows, you will find yourself earning all four types of investment income.
-In a more advanced article called How to Utilize the Berkshire Hathaway Model in Your Own Life, I explain how the secret to true financial independence is to work diligently to build a collection of “cash generators” that bring in huge amounts of the latter three types of investment income — interest, dividend, and capital gains.
+There is an income generating method called the Berkshire Hathaway Model, which can be utilized in your own life.
+It demonstrates the secret to true financial independence by working diligently to build a collection of “cash generators” that bring in huge amounts of the latter three types of investment income — interest, dividend, and capital gains.

-- Money made selling your time (salary and wages) is often taxed at far higher rates than the other types of income as discussed extensively in Your Biggest Investment Enemy - The Payroll Tax and All Income Is Not Created Equally.
+- Money made selling your time (salary and wages) is often taxed at far higher rates than the other types of income.
 The reality is, if you can make $5,000 in dividend income, you are likely to pay only $750 in taxes, whereas if you were a self-employed plumber and went out and earned $5,000 through hard work, after payroll taxes, Federal taxes, State taxes, and other charges, you would likely end up paying more than $2,000.